Hjorthmedh/RGCmorphology/ms/intro.md

 ## Assessing the classification

-To get a sense of what the different RGC types looked like we selected a typical and an atypical RGC from each genetic type (Figure 4), based upon the classification of these RGCs.
+To understand the variability in RGC structures, we selected a typical and an atypical RGC from each genetic type (Figure 4), based upon the classification of these RGCs.
 Each row shows two neurons: the left being the most typical in the class, and in the right a neuron that was incorrectly classified.
 We see, for example, that the two Cdh3 RGCs shown look quite different.
 The more typical RGC (left) is more compact while the atypical one (right) occupies a larger area with